 There are two simple steps:

 Consider tracking the time you spend on media at home and total it at the end of the day.
 It may surprise you.
 If you're willing to do this for a week and also record your moods, you may notice an easily identifiable correlation.

-Try cooking while talking with family, go to bed without the tv on or take a walk without headphones.
+Try cooking while talking with family, go to bed without the tv on, or take a walk without headphones.
 Note your responses.
-It may be difficult at first, our attention spans are actually shrinking.
-But that may just be another indication that it's time to rethink your media intake.
+It may be difficult at first, research shows our attention spans are actually shrinking.
+But that may just be further proof that it's time to rethink your media intake.